 To a correspondence analysis output of the square table:

 - A square table output which has the same number of rows as columns with identical labels in both the rows and columns which and presented in the same order.
 For our cereal example above, the rows represent the first brand purchased while the columns represent the second brand purchased.

-2. From the toolbar menu, select Anything > Advanced Analysis > Dimension Reduction > Correspondence Analysis of a Square Table.
+- From the toolbar, select Anything > Advanced Analysis > Dimension Reduction > Correspondence Analysis of a Square Table.

-3. From the object inspector on the right, select your square table from the Input table drop-down.
+- From the object inspector, select your square table from the Input table dropdown.

-4. OPTIONAL: Change the Output to show a bubble chart instead of of a scatterplot.
-When bubble chart is select, you have the option of selecting an additional variable to represent the Bubble sizes.
+- OPTIONAL: Change the Output to show a bubble chart instead of of a scatterplot.
+When bubble chart is selected, you have the option of selecting an additional variable to represent the Bubble sizes.

 - Click the Calculate button to generate the correspondence analysis output.